How to Feng Shui Your Bedroom: Dos and Don’ts

 Position Your Bed for Optimal Energy

-This sounds more military than mystical, but it just means placing your bed so you can see the door without being directly in line with it.
-It’s about feeling secure and in charge of your space.
+The Command Position: This sounds martial rather than mystical, but it really just means that you position your bed so you can see the door without being directly in line with it.
+You want to feel safe and in control of your space.

 Choose Your Colors Wisely